 Promises are a tactic for deferred computing, suitable for several styles of concurrency: thread and event loop concurrency for local computation, and both synchronous and asynchronous remote messaging.
 A promise represents the eventual result of an asynchronous operation.
-The primary way of working with promises is through a method which registers callbacks to receive the promise's eventual value or the reason why the promise cannot be fulfilled.
+The primary way of working with promises is through a method which registers transformations from the promise's eventual value or failure reason to a new promise.

 - Stackoverflow.com Wiki